eduard93/docx/article_en.md

 ## Open questions

-1. Do you generate or parce xlsx, docx?
+1. Do you generate or parse xlsx, docx?
 If so, how?
-2. I`m looking for XSD with schemas ECMA-367 of version 5 and comments.
+2. I`m looking for XSD files with schemas of ECMA-367 of version 5 and comments.
 The XSD of fifth version is available for download on ECMA site.
 But it is difficult to comprehend it without any comments.
 The XSD of the second version is available with comments.

 ## Links
 - [ECMA-376](http://www.ecma-international.org/publications/standards/Ecma-376.htm)